Mahinda Rajapaksa: Leader of the Opposition

-Prime Minister (2004–2005)
+First premiership (2004–2005)

-After Sri Lanka's 2004 parliamentary elections, in which the United People's Freedom Alliance gained a slim majority, Rajapaksa became the new Prime Minister.
+After the 2004 parliamentary elections, in which the United People's Freedom Alliance gained a slim majority, Rajapaksa became the new prime minister.
 He was sworn in as Sri Lanka's 13th Prime Minister on 6 April 2004.
-While Rajapaksa was Prime Minister, he was also in charge of the Ministry of Highways, Ports & Shipping.
+While Rajapaksa was prime minister, he was also in charge of the Ministry of Highways, Ports & Shipping.

-Presidency
+Presidency (2005–2015)

 First term

-Mahinda Rajapaksa was chosen by the Sri Lanka Freedom Party to run against Ranil Wickremesinghe, former Prime Minister and Opposition Leader.
+Mahinda Rajapaksa was chosen by the Sri Lanka Freedom Party to run against Ranil Wickremesinghe, former prime minister and Opposition Leader.
 Wickremesinghe was the leader of the United National Party in the presidential election held on 17 November 2005.
 Despite the huge election campaign led by the UNP, Mahinda Rajapaksa was able to gain a narrow victory, by 190,000 votes.
 Rajapaksa's opponents claimed that he won only because the LTTE called for Tamil voters to boycott the polls.
-Most voters in these areas were forcibly restrained from voting, and it is said that they would have favoured Wickremesinghe of the UNP party.
+Most voters in these areas were forcibly restrained from voting, and it is said that they would have favoured Wickremesinghe of the UNP.
 Rajapaksa received 50.3% of the vote.

 After becoming President of Sri Lanka, Rajapaksa reshuffled the cabinet and took the portfolios of Defense and Finance in the new cabinet, which was sworn in on 23 November 2005.
 Immediately following his election in 2005, Rajapaksa extended the term of the Commander of the Sri Lanka Army, Sarath Fonseka, less than 30 days before he was scheduled to retire.
-Over the next three and a half years, Fonseka and Rajapaksa's brother, Defense Secretary Gotabhaya Rajapaksa, led the country's armed forces in their battle against the Liberation Tigers of Tamil Eelam (LTTE, or Tamil Tigers), ultimately defeating the Tigers and killing their leader, Velupillai Prabhakaran.
+Over the next three and a half years, Fonseka and Rajapaksa's brother, Defense Secretary Gotabaya Rajapaksa, led the country's armed forces in their battle against the Liberation Tigers of Tamil Eelam (LTTE, or Tamil Tigers), ultimately defeating the Tigers and killing their leader, Velupillai Prabhakaran.